-- Startup founder (many hard earned lessons, one small exit)
+- Startup founder (many hard earned lessons, one modest exit)

 - Hardware engineer (e.g. at Vow, building lab automation systems)

-- Engineering manager (e.g. at Plaid, managing 6-12 team members, for teams including cloud infra, dev tooling & cybersecurity)
+- Engineering manager (e.g. at Plaid, managing 6-12 team members, including cloud infra, dev tooling & cybersecurity)

 - Head of Engineering (0 -> 8 team members, early stage startup Vow)

 - Head of Technology (~35 team members, early stage startup Vow)

 - A long list of other startup roles you take on in startups, from building recruitment processes, designing equity plans, negotiating commercials, setting up manufacturing, and much more.

 All in all, I absolutely love wearing many hats and figuring out ambiguous problems with highly motivated, early stage teams.